auto-round

 --disable_eval

-AutoGPTQ Format: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the community.
+AutoGPTQ Format: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the community, [2,3,4,8] bits are supported, for 3 bits, pip install auto-gptq first before quantization.
 It also benefits from the Marlin kernel, which can boost inference performance notably.
 However, the asymmetric kernel has issues that can cause considerable accuracy drops, particularly at 2-bit quantization and small models.
 Additionally, symmetric quantization tends to perform poorly at 2-bit precision.

-AutoAWQ format: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community.
-Asymmetric quantization typically improves accuracy but may reduce inference speed.
+AutoAWQ Format: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community, only 4-bits quantization is supported.
 It features specialized layer fusion tailored for Llama models.
-However, it supports only 4-bit asymmetric quantization.

 Please run the quantization code first